nuxt/starter/README.md

 # Generate type stubs
 npm run dev:prepare

-# Develop with the playground
+# Develop with the devtools client
 npm run dev

-# Build the playground
+# Build the module and preview it in the playground
-npm run dev:build
+npm run play

 # Run ESLint
 npm run lint